Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 If I was in the UK I would have been scheduling interviews with multiple places within days.
 Here in Barcelona, Spain, I spent several weeks looking for unqualified work, just to give up.
 Burger King didn't have any restaurant that was hiring: the closest one was in a town one hour and a half away from the city.
 I eventually found temporary work *through a discord channel*.
 It was only for three days; my most profitable skill from four years of physics was knowing how to handle paper without cutting my fingers.
 For three days of work, I was paid about 6 euros the hour, and had to wait two months to collect it; less than minimum wage.
 Update: with one exception, no fast food chain ever got back to me.
-The one that did get back for an interview did so almost *four months* after my application, and they closed their message with "*Happy Day*".
+The one that did get back *for an interview* did so almost *four months* after my application, and they closed their message with "*Happy Day*".

 A role where it is easy to get an interview in Barcelona is as a real estate salesperson with a real estate agency.
 They invited me to an interview and I expected to be a one-on-one interview; when I arrived, there were about twenty other men in the room.
 They showed us all a video about their agency, clearly brainwashing to convince their future employee (or potential client) that what they do is ethical.
 Their approach was for their employees to build trust within their local community and wait for the moment they could sell a home; the selection was based on appearance and openness more than experience, judging from the order they decided to do the interviews in.
-Most "work opportunities" that did not require experience were in aggressive street sales, where young men made money convincing old people to buy something they didn't need, and young women made money getting men drunk to make them agree on something.
+Most "work opportunities" that did not require experience were in aggressive street sales, where young men made money convincing old people to buy something they didn't need, and young women made money getting men drunk to make them agree on something (or so I overheard).
 Another common role is as a "teleoperador" (telemarketing); from what I've heard of someone that had to work such jobs is that most of what they often do is highly unethical.

 > few months ago i went to an interview in a shady place